Hyacinth: Culture

 The name ὑάκινθος (hyakinthos) was used in Ancient Greece for at least two distinct plants, which have variously been identified as Scilla bifolia or Orchis quadripunctata and Consolida ajacis (larkspur).
 Plants known by this name were sacred to Aphrodite.
-According to Greek mythology, the flower was created by the god Apollo in commemoration of his lover Hyacinthus, whom he had accidentally killed, and who was worshipped as a hero at Amyclae, southwest of Sparta.

-The hyacinth appears in the first section of T.S.
-Eliot's The Waste Land during a conversation between the narrator and the "hyacinth girl" that takes place in the spring.
+The hyacinth appears in the first section of T. S. Eliot's The Waste Land during a conversation between the narrator and the "hyacinth girl" that takes place in the spring.

-In Roman Catholic tradition, Hyacinthus orientalis represents prudence, constancy, desire of heaven and peace of mind.
+In Roman Catholic tradition, H. orientalis represents prudence, constancy, desire of heaven, and peace of mind.